Capital Controls and Offshore Trusts

 An offshore asset protection trust holds assets through a foreign trustee at foreign financial institutions.
 The trust’s bank and brokerage accounts are located in jurisdictions like Switzerland, Singapore, or the Channel Islands.
 When a domestic government imposes capital controls, those controls apply to accounts within the domestic banking system.
 They do not apply to accounts held by a foreign entity at a foreign bank in a foreign country.

 The distinction is structural, not legal.
-Capital controls work by directing domestic banks to restrict their customers’ transactions.
+A government imposing capital controls directs domestic banks to restrict their customers’ transactions.
 A trust account at a Swiss bank is not a domestic bank account.
 The domestic government’s directive to domestic banks does not reach it.
+This is the same jurisdictional diversification principle that protects offshore trust assets from creditors: the assets sit outside any single government’s authority.

 Capital controls only restrict assets that are within the domestic financial system when the controls take effect.
-This is why the timing of trust funding matters more for capital controls than for almost any other risk an offshore trust addresses.
+For this particular risk, the timing of trust funding matters more than for almost any other risk an offshore trust addresses.

-A person who funds an offshore trust while conditions are stable and no crisis is anticipated has moved assets outside the system before the door closes.
+A person who funds an offshore trust while conditions are stable has moved assets outside the system before the door closes.
 If capital controls arrive five years later, the trust assets are already beyond their reach.

 A person who waits until capital controls are rumored or imminent will likely find that the government has already restricted outbound transfers.
 The window between “maybe we should move some money offshore” and “transfers are no longer permitted” is measured in days, not months.
-In Argentina, the 2019 controls were announced on a Sunday and took effect immediately.
+Argentina’s 2019 controls were announced on a Sunday and took effect immediately.

-Offshore trust formation costs $20,000 to $25,000, with annual maintenance of $5,000 to $10,000.
-That cost is small relative to the assets being protected, and it only works if the trust is funded before restrictions arrive.
+Offshore trust formation costs $20,000 to $25,000, with annual maintenance of $5,000 to $8,000.
+That cost is small relative to the assets being protected, and the structure only works if the trust is funded before restrictions arrive.
+Moving money offshore while transfers are still unrestricted is the entire point.
+There is no after-the-fact alternative.

 Could Capital Controls Happen in the United States?

-The U.S. has never imposed the kind of broad capital controls that Greece or Argentina experienced.
+The United States has never imposed the kind of broad capital controls that Greece or Argentina experienced.
 But the U.S. has restricted private asset holdings before.
-Executive Order 6102 in 1933 required citizens to surrender their gold.
+Executive Order 6102 required citizens to surrender their gold in 1933.
 FATCA, enacted in 2010, forced foreign banks worldwide to report U.S. account holders to the IRS, effectively restricting where Americans can open foreign accounts by making compliance so burdensome that many foreign banks refuse U.S. customers entirely.

 Whether the U.S. would impose outright capital controls is debatable.
-What is not debatable is that the U.S. government has the legal authority to do so under the International Emergency Economic Powers Act (IEEPA), which grants the president broad power to regulate financial transactions during a declared national emergency.
+What is not debatable is that the legal authority exists.
+The International Emergency Economic Powers Act (IEEPA) grants the president broad power to regulate financial transactions during a declared national emergency.
 IEEPA has been used to freeze assets of foreign governments, sanctioned individuals, and designated entities.
-Its statutory language does not limit its application to foreign targets.

-The honest answer is that nobody knows whether the U.S. will impose capital controls.
-The structural answer is that it does not matter.
+No one can predict whether the U.S. will impose capital controls.
+But that question misses the structural point.
 An offshore asset protection trust is not a bet on a specific crisis.
 It is a decision to hold assets in more than one country’s financial system so that restrictions in any single country do not affect 100% of a person’s wealth.
+Capital controls are one of several systemic risks, alongside bank failure and currency devaluation, that offshore trusts address by placing assets outside any single government’s reach.

 Gideon Alper